zachariahcox/portfolio/README.md

 This repo contains both a rest api and command line interface.

+Disclaimer: I am not a financial professional.
+Definitely do not use this tool for anything.

 # Getting Started
 To build the project you will need [dotnet core 3.1 or greater](https://code.visualstudio.com/docs/languages/dotnet).